 A handsome, graceful young man with long brown hair, mischievous brown eyes and a smug smile plastered to his face.
 He is dressed in the finery of a courtier, though his sword and dagger look serviceable and well used.

-Laszlo Szantovitch Varga was a scion of a prominent union between a western Hungarian family and an eastern Romanian one.
-His primary motivation was to enjoy himself in any and every possible way that he could.
-His pursuit of pleasures never extended towards the darker passions like many of his older kin, though this was more from lack of experience than lack of desire.
+Laszlo Szantovitch Gutkeled was a scion of a prominent union between a western Hungarian family and an eastern Bohemian one.
+His primary motivation was to enjoy himself in any and every possible way that he could, and he lived life to the full.
+This pursuit of extreme pleasures never quite extended so far towards the darker passions like many of his older kin, though this was more from lack of experience than lack of desire.
 His need to experience the wider world was just one of the reasons he sought permission to join his new master, Veceslav Basarab on his travels.
 The other was his hope of one night earning the Embrace.
 Unusual for a one of the Szantovitchi, he enjoyed the experience of battle and even before taking service with Veceslav he had become a proficient duelist (though he was always careful to don his helm and mask before a fight).

 Gabor the Bulgar was always suspicious of Laszlo’s lack of discipline, but seemed to value the man’s connections in Esztergom to some extent.
-He has punished him particularly severely in the past for placing his own self-aggrandizement above Veceslav’s safety, but also gave him the chance to prove himself.
-As a result, Laszlo shadowed his master wherever he went, and his blade was always ready to answer danger or insult to Veceslav Basarab.
+He punished him particularly severely in the past for placing his own self-aggrandizement above Veceslav’s safety, but also gave him the chance to prove himself.
+As a result, Laszlo shadowed his master wherever he went, and his blade was always ready to answer danger or insult to his domitor.